emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 a function called ``__asan_default_options`` like the example, or you can define ``Module['ASAN_OPTIONS'] = 'detect_stack_use_after_return=1'`` in the generated JavaScript. ``--pre-js`` is helpful here.

+This option is fairly expensive because it converts stack allocations into heap allocations, and these allocations are not reused so that future accesses can cause traps.
+Hence, it is not enabled by default.

 .. code-block:: console